galpt/dnscrypt-cake/README.md

 According to the CAKE's [ROUND TRIP TIME PARAMETERS](https://man7.org/linux/man-pages/man8/tc-cake.8.html) man7 page, if there is a way to adjust the RTT dynamically in real-time, it should theoretically make CAKE able to give the best possible AQM results between latency and throughput.

 `dnscrypt-cake` is an attempt to adjust CAKE's `rtt` parameter in real-time based on real latency per DNS request using a slightly modified version of [dnscrypt-proxy 2](https://github.com/DNSCrypt/dnscrypt-proxy).
-In addition to that, it will also adjust `bandwidth` based on the minimum value you think your network will be bufferbloat-free, and try to increase it continuously from there.
+In addition to that, it will also adjust `bandwidth` based on the minimum value you think your network will be bufferbloat-free, and try to increase it continuously from there while constantly monitoring your real RTT.

 This is an adaptation of the [cake-autorate](https://github.com/lynxthecat/cake-autorate) project implemented in Go, but this is potentially a better implementation since it's adjusting CAKE's `rtt` and `bandwidth` based on your every DNS request and what website you are visiting, not by only ping-ing to `1.1.1.1`, `8.8.8.8` and/or any other DNS servers.

+This implementation is suitable for servers and networks where most of the users are actively sending DNS requests.

 * * *